FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Internet into ZumLink IPR
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Before we put any code into the ZumLink IPR, we need to **make sure the device is connected to the Internet**.
-Open a terminal on the ZumLink IPR and "ping 8.8.8.8".
-If it returns a stream of data, it's connected.
+Open a terminal on the ZumLink IPR, type "ping 8.8.8.8", and verify that the pings are successful.
 This is necessary to install software for package repositories.

 Everyone's network is different.
-How you choose to configure your radios is largely up to you (and possibly your coporate IT department).
+How you choose to configure your radios is largely up to you (and possibly your corporate IT department).
 The example below uses Internet Connection Sharing on Windows to give Internet access to a private network connected via a USB-to-Ethernet adapter.

 To give internet access to a radio: